Once the diagnosis is confirmed, the outlook for most children who receive treatment for ADHD is encouraging.

-What if my child does not reach his target outcomes?
+What if my child does not reach his or her target outcomes?

-Most school-aged children with ADHD respond well when their treatment plan includes both medication and behavior therapy.
+Most school-age children with ADHD respond well when their treatment plan includes both medication and behavior therapy.

-If your child is not achieving his goals, your pediatrician will assess the following factors:
+If your child is not achieving his or her goals, your pediatrician will assess the following factors:

 While treatment for ADHD should improve your child's behavior, it may not completely eliminate the symptoms of inattention, hyperactivity, and impulsivity.
 Children who are being treated successfully may still have trouble with their friends or schoolwork.